 The opposite is true for a climate that is predominately hot and humid.
 A phenomena known as reverse stack effect will occur due to the air conditioning on the inside and hot, humid weather on the exterior.
 Air inside the building will tend to fall, causing negative pressure at the top of the building and positive pressure at the bottom.
 Air leakage would preferably be from the interior to the exterior, as the dry air is inside and the humid air is outside.
 Thus we want the neutral plane to be as high as possible.
 Having more fresh-air make-up relative to exhaust ventilation will help to accomplish this.
 There is of course an implication of increased energy costs associated with the use of mechanical equipment to try and control the neutral plane location.

 Stack effect and mechanical pressurization are not the only sources of pressure differential.
 Wind, barometric pressure, and thermal cycling can also cause pressure differences that promote air movement through walls and may cause moisture to be trapped inside the wall assembly.
 Wind causes positive pressure on the side of the building it impacts and suction on the other three sides and the roof.
 This will tend to draw air in on the windward side and expel interior air on the other sides.
-The barometric pressure of the exterior environment will vary according
+The barometric pressure of the exterior environment will vary according to the weather and will have different effects on the building envelope according to the local micro climate.

 Wind Driven Rain